 Perfect for: People who love to travel (and/or teach).

 Our advice: When it comes to landing a teaching job abroad, having a positive and enthusiastic attitude is key.
 Whilst competition is strong for the most in-demand organisations and locations, the need for great teachers is always high – so proving you’re a good fit is half the battle.
 Aside from outlining your relevant skills, gaining experience in teaching or learning some basic language skills are all perfect ways to show your willingness to learn.

-What you need: Aside from relevant skills and experience in the field you’re looking for work in, you’ll also need the ability to communicate remotely and effectively with a range of people.
-A high level of adaptability, excellent time management and self-motivation are also vital traits for Freelancers.
+What you need: Aside from relevant skills and experience in the field you’re looking to work in, you’ll also need the ability to communicate remotely and effectively with a range of people.
+A high level of adaptability, excellent time management and self-motivation are also vital traits for freelancers.

 Perfect for: People who want to be their own boss.

 Our advice: Breaking into the freelance industry can be tough, especially if you don’t have much in the way of practical experience.
+However, changes to our ways of working due to the pandemic has meant many more businesses may be open to freelance workers this summer.
 If you’re struggling to land jobs, start small – whether it’s through taking on voluntary work at first, or choosing lower paid projects in order to build a fuller portfolio.
-Then, you’ll be able to better prove your abilities to future employers using real examples.
-Once you’ve done that, there are a number of dedicated sites out there to help you find your first job.
+That way you’ll be able to back up your abilities to future employers using real examples.

 Still searching for your perfect position?
 View all available summer jobs now